Rohitnith/Data-Science-Projects/CNN/README.md

 # Upgrad_Melonoma
-> To build a multiclass classification model using a custom convolutional neural network in TensorFlow which can accurately detect melanoma.
+> To build a multiclass classification model using a custom convolutional neural network  which can accurately detect Melanoma.

 ## Table of Contents
 * [General Info](#general-information)